udacity/frontend-nanodegree-arcade-game/README.md

 /*Steps for express.js
 */

+Using git bash:
-one directory above your root directory,
+go one directory above your root directory (frontend-nanodegree-arcade-game),

 1.npm init
 	Follow the promt.
 You should get a package.json file